Vietnamese Pickled Carrots and Daikon (Đồ Chua)

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 This recipe is super simple, uses pantry ingredients, and takes just a few minutes to prep.
 Once you make a batch, you’ll find yourself putting it on everything.
-Trust me—your sandwiches, rice plates, and grilled meats will thank you.
+Trust me, your sandwiches, rice plates, and grilled meats will thank you.

 Why You’ll Love This Recipe

-• Lasts for Weeks – Keeps in the fridge and gets better over time.
+• Keeps well in the fridge

 Tools You’ll Need